ycm-core/YouCompleteMe/README.md

 working by using the `g:ycm_extra_conf_vim_data` option.
 See the docs on that option for details.

-### On very rare occasions Vim crashes when I tab through the completion menu

-That's a very rare Vim bug most users never encounter.
-It's fixed in Vim 7.4.72.
-Update to that version (or above) to resolve the issue.

 ### I get `ImportError` exceptions that mention `PyInit_ycm_core` or `initycm_core`

 These errors are caused by building the YCM native libraries for Python 2 and